Are your little students trying to speak a lot? Do you wish to enhance their vocabulary with some common yet new words?

 A very enjoyable and simple activity is popular as fill-in-the-blanks.
-Through this interesting activity, you may teach your cute students some useful 9 letter words that start with the first letter A.
+Through this interesting activity, you may teach your cute students some useful 9 letter words that start with the fifth letter E.

-Through this inviting method, your young students will not only be able to come across several new words but also to utilize them in the right context.
+Through this inviting method, your young students will not only be able to know about several new words but also to utilize them in the appropriate context.
 Moreover, this kind of easy-to-enjoy activity will be of significant assistance for their future studies.

 2. Name Game

-This is another interesting game through which your little companions can learn some interesting 9 letter words starting with letter A, along with showing them how to use those words.
+This is another appealing educational game through which your little companions can learn some interesting 9 letter words starting with the fifth letter E, along with showing them how to use those words.
 To enjoy the name game, just say something or question something and your little kid will give the answer.

 You can play this game in the opposite direction as well.
-In that case, your cute partner will question you about something and you will have to answer in the correct way.
-Hence, through this game, you can show your little kids some vital 9 letter words starting with the letter A.
+In that case, your young partner will question you about something and you will have to answer in the proper manner.

 3. Match The Words With Meanings

-This third activity is another really memorable game that can help your little accomplices to explore some new 9-letter words with ease.
-Through this concept, your child will clearly understand the ideas of the same and different.
-For this, you will require two sets of beautiful scrabble cards.
+This third activity is another significant educational game that can help your little accomplices to explore a few new 9-letter words with ease.
+Through this method, your young companion will clearly understand the ideas of the same and different.
+For this, you will require two sets of scrabble cards.

-One set will carry some colorful pictures, while the other will come with some 9 letter words starting with the letter A, such as ablutions, adjoined, abilities, ablations, abjection, abnormity, abolisher, and many more.
+One set must carry some colorful pictures, while the other will come with some 9 letter words starting with the fifth letter E, such as eaglelike, ealdorman, earnestly, earthlike, earphones, earthworm, eavesdrop, and many more.

-Next, you have to show your young students how to read those beautiful cards and the correct method to match them with the respective words.
+Next, you have to show your young students how to read those beautiful cards and the desired method to match them with the correct words.

-Furthermore, you have to show your little partners how to do the matching and instruct them to follow the steps already explained by you.
+Furthermore, you have to show your young partners how to do the matching and allow them to follow the steps already explained by you.

-Thus, these are some inviting learning activities to teach your students some significant 9 letter words starting with the first letter A. In addition, for some other exciting ideas, keep following us.
+Thus, these are some inviting learning activities to teach your little students some significant 9 letter words starting with the fifth letter E. In addition, for some other exciting ideas, keep following us.